|Official Plant Name||Angelica archangelica|

 The Sami people also use this plant to make their traditional flute-like instrument, the fadno.

 The somewhat bitter young shoots and leaves can be added to salads or used as a vegetable.
 The stem and leafstalks are also sometimes used in candies and confectionaries.
-This plant too is occasionally used in herbal medicine.

 Both of these Angelicas are excellent wildlife-friendly plants and bring a wide range of beneficial pollinators and other insects to your garden.